 Why can’t I use bilingual staff, family or friends to translate/interpret?

-Using a professional language service provider like Rapport International is the best way to make sure all your translation and interpretation needs are met and are of the highest-quality.
-Contact Rapport International with questions or to get a free quote.
+Using a professional language service provider like Rapport International is the best way to make sure your translation and interpretation needs are being met with services that are of the highest quality.